 WINDSHIELD WIPER: On vehicles equipped with electric windshield wipers the control switch is located in the control console between the seats.
 It is labelled for on/off position.
+(On PWR-TRON units it is on the dash.)

 DIRECTION SIGNALS: On vehicles equipped with directional turn signals control is located on the steering column.
 Move the control lever to the direction you will be turning your steering wheel to signal the direction you intend to turn your vehicle.
-Indicating lamps are located within the twin signal control for your convenience.
+Indicating lamps are located within the twin signal control for you convenience.

-The directional signal also serves as an emergfency flasher control by pulling the control lever outward away from steering column when in neutral position.
+The directional signal also serves as an emergency flasher control by pulling the control lever outward away from steering column when in neutral position.